grafana/alloy/docs/sources/collect/ecs-openteletry-data.md

     1. Open the AWS Systems Manager console.
     1. Select Elastic Container Service.
     1. In the navigation pane, choose *Task definition*.
-    1. Select the TaskDefinition you just created to run AWS Distro for OpenTelemetry Collector and click the Create new revision button at the top.
+    1. Choose *Create new revision*.
 1. Add an environment variable.
-   1. From the container definition section, click the AWS Distro for OpenTelemetry Collector container and go to the Environment variables section.
+   1. Select the AWS Distro for OpenTelemetry Collector container and navigate to the Environment variables section.
-   1. Add a new environment variable `AOT_CONFIG_CONTENT`.
+   1. Add an environment variable named `AOT_CONFIG_CONTENT`.
-   1. Select ValueFrom, to tell ECS to get the value from the SSM Parameter, and set the value to `otel-collector-config`.
+   1. Select `ValueFrom` to tell ECS to get the value from the SSM Parameter, and set the value to `otel-collector-config`.
 1. Finish updating the task definition and creating a new revision.

 ### Create the SSM parameter